cyberbotics/webots-doc/reference/robot.md

 ### Field Summary

 - `controller`: name of the controller program that the simulator must use to control the robot.
 This program is located in a directory whose name is equal to the field's value.
 This directory is in turn located in the "controllers" subdirectory of the current project directory.
 For example, if the field value is "my\_controller" then the controller program should be located in "my\_project/controllers/my\_controller/my\_controller[.exe]".
 The ".exe" extension is added on the Windows platforms only.
 - `controllerArgs`: string containing the arguments (separated by space characters) to be passed to the `main()` function of the C/C++ controller program or the `main()` method of the Java controller program.
 - `data`: this field may contain any user data, for example parameters corresponding to the configuration of the robot.
 It can be read from the robot controller using the  `wb_robot_get_data()` function and can be written using the `wb_robot_set_data()` function.
 It may also be used as a convenience for communicating between a robot and a supervisor without implementing a Receiver / Emitter system: The supervisor can read and write in this field using the generic supervisor functions for accessing fields.
 - `synchronization`: if the value is `TRUE` (default value), the simulator is synchronized with the controller; if the value is `FALSE`, the simulator runs as fast as possible, without waiting for the controller.
 The `wb_robot_get_synchronization()` function can be used to read the value of this field from a controller program.
 - `battery`: this field should contain three values: the first one corresponds to the present energy level of the robot in Joules (*J*), the second is the maximum energy the robot can hold in Joules, and the third is the energy recharge speed in Watts (*[W]=[J]/[s]*).
-The simulator updates the first value, while the other two remain constant. *Important:* when the current energy value reaches zero, the corresponding controller process terminates and the simulated robot stops all motion.Note: *[J]=[V].[A].[s] and [J]=[V].[A.h]/3600*
+The simulator updates the first value, while the other two remain constant. *Important:* when the current energy value reaches zero, the corresponding controller process terminates and the simulated robot stops all motion.
+Note: *[J]=[V].[A].[s] and [J]=[V].[A.h]/3600*
 - `cpuConsumption`: power consumption of the CPU (central processing unit) of the robot in Watts.
--
-`selfCollision`: setting this field to TRUE will enable the detection of collisions within the robot and apply the corresponding contact forces, so that the robot limbs cannot cross each other (provided that they have a `Physics` node).
+- `selfCollision`: setting this field to TRUE will enable the detection of collisions within the robot and apply the corresponding contact forces, so that the robot limbs cannot cross each other (provided that they have a `Physics` node).
 This is useful for complex articulated robots for which the controller doesn't prevent inner collisions.
 Enabling self collision is, however, likely to decrease the simulation speed, as more collisions will be generated during the simulation.
 Note that only collisions between non-consecutive solids will be detected.
 For consecutive solids, e.g., two solids attached to each other with a joint, no collision detection is performed, even if the self collision is enabled.
 The reason is that this type of collision detection is usually not wanted by the user, because a very accurate design of the bounding objects of the solids would be required.
 To prevent two consecutive solid nodes from penetrating each other, the `minStop` and `maxStop` fields of the corresponding joint node should be adjusted accordingly.
 Here is an example of a robot leg with self collision enabled:

 ```
 Thigh (solid)